ManojGowda89/mbfi/README.md

 ## Conclusion

-The `mb-express` package significantly reduces the time needed to set up and configure MongoDB, Mongoose, and Express.
+The `mbfi` package significantly reduces the time needed to set up and configure MongoDB, Mongoose, and Express.
 With built-in features like validation, logging, and CORS support, it's an ideal starting point for developing applications quickly and efficiently.#